paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ***Step 9***: Run the application and move the slider created above.
 The button will fill and empty accordingly
 <img src="Slider-9-Image-Filling.png" width="25%">

+All concrete listeners must implement `void OnChange(string memberName)`.

+A listener has a `ForMember` entry visible in the inspector.
+If this entry is not empty, then only events sent from matching members will pass through.
+It allows an image fill listener for a health bar to react with a related member.

 ### Generic Component Listeners
 The other end of the Custom Asset event pipeline can be a listener MonoBehaviour.
 The generic implementations below are designed to support functionality for the attached GameObject.
 Concrete listeners must implement `Change(value)` where *value* is the primitive encapsulated by a base custom asset.

+`Change` is member aware.
+If the event triggers with a member name, it provides the related value for processing.

 In the example below, we see a component for changing the text in a UI Text component.
 It finds one element on the current GameObject of the generic type. `Change()` can then use it to manipulate said item given the new value.